mfreed7/accent-color/proposal.md

 form control elements.
 The first provided &lt;color> value is to be used for "foreground" accent elements.
 If a second &lt;color> value is provided, that color should be used for "background" accent elements.
-If no "background" color is provided, the UA should attempt to select an appropriate background color which offers good contrast and visibility when paired with the provided foreground color.
+If no "background" color is provided, and the control utilizes a "background" color for rendering, then the UA should attempt to select an appropriate background color which offers good contrast and visibility when paired with the provided foreground color.
+The third and subsequent colors are only used on some form control elements in some cases, for additional "accent" parts other than "foreground" or "background".

 Not all form elements contain “accent” parts, and not all user agents use the same “accent” parts in exactly the same way for the same form control.
 However, the